 – Visit the Financial District (Government Hill, HSBC, Statue Square, Final Court of Appeal, HKMA)

-– Victoria Peak (option to go to the observation deck or Lugard Road) (+1 hour)
+– Victoria Peak (with an option to go to the observation deck or Lugard Road) (+1 hour)

 – Visit a subdivided unit and visit a local wet market in Sham Shui Po (+1 hour)

-– Visit Bird Market, Flower Market and Goldfish Market (+1 hour)
+– Visit the Bird Market, Flower Market and Goldfish Market (+1 hour)

 – Visit Aberdeen or Stanley (+1 hour)

-Kowloon is often considered to be the more authentic and darker side of Hong Kong.
-Although it is a densely populated area, with this comes a curious mix of old and new culture, and a diverse host of attractions to explore.
+Kowloon is widely regarded as the most authentic, darker side of Hong Kong.
+With its incredible population density comes a fascinating mix of old and new culture, and a diverse host of attractions to discover.

 First occupied by the British in 1860, Kowloon was only used as a military base for several decades before urban development began.
-Its name, which means “Nine Dragons,” supposedly comes from the last emperor in Song Dynasty, who named the area for its eight tallest mountains.
+Its name, which means ‘Nine Dragons’, supposedly comes from the last emperor of the Song Dynasty and refers to the eight highest hills and mountains in the area.

-The ninth dragon was, of course, is the emperor himself.
-In honour of this egocentric emperor, let’s do a tour in Kowloon!
+The ninth dragon was, of course, the emperor himself.
+In honour of this egocentric gentleman, let’s do a tour of Kowloon!

 – Start the tour at Tsim Sha Tsui MTR

 – Visit the Tsim Sha Tsui district to learn the early history of Kowloon